-No application for development or redevelopment in the area may be filed with the Planning Board until such time as the applicant has applied for and received a designation as redeveloper from the Borough of Allenhurst and has executed a Redevelopment Agreement with the Borough providing for the proposed application.
-Preliminary and Final Site Plans, with details sufficient to comply with the Municipal Land Use Law and local Ordinance, will be submitted for Planning Board review and approval for each development parcel, pursuant to N.J.S.A.
-40:55D-1 et seq.
+No application for development or redevelopment in the area may be filed with the Planning Board until such time as the applicant has applied for and received a designation as redeveloper from the Redevelopment Entity and has executed a Redevelopment Agreement with the Redevelopment Entity, which agreement confirms the proposed plans are consistent with the within Plan.
+Plans, with details sufficient to comply with the Municipal Land Use Law and local Ordinance, will be submitted for Planning Board site plan review and approval for each development parcel, pursuant to N.J.S.A.
+40:55D-49 and 50.